-Mr. Mach graduated magna cum laude in 2006 from the University of Pennsylvania School of Law, where he won the university's highest moot court competition and was given the prize for the year’s best individual moot court performance.
+Mr. Mach graduated magna cum laude in 2006 from the University of Pennsylvania School of Law, where he won the university's highest moot court competition and was also given the prize for the year’s best individual moot court performance.
 He also was an H. Clayton Louderback Legal Writing Instructor and was awarded the Fred G. Leebron Memorial Prize for the law school’s best writing in the field of Constitutional Law.
 While at Penn, Mr. Mach also earned a certificate of study in business and public policy from the Wharton School of Business.

-Prior to joining Munger Tolles in June 2011, Mr. Mach was associated with Cravath, Swaine & Moore LLP in New York City and was a law clerk to the Honorable Ronald M. Gould on the U.S. Court of Appeals for the 9th Circuit in Seattle.
+Prior to joining Munger Tolles in June 2011, Mr. Mach was associated with Cravath, Swaine & Moore LLP in New York City and was a law clerk to the Honorable Ronald M. Gould on the U.S. Court of Appeals for the Ninth Circuit in Seattle.